-Morgan Rairigh is a studio potter living in Ringoes, NJ.
+Morgan Rairigh is a studio potter who recently relocated to the Finger Lakes Region of Upstate NY.
 She received her BFA from the New York State College of Ceramics at Alfred University in May of 2017.
-She continues to study under master potter John Fulwood at Kissimmee River Pottery in Flemington, NJ and is currently on staff as an instructor.
-In addition to teaching and maintaining her own studio practice, Morgan works as an Account Manager at Witherspoon Media Group.
+She studied under Master Potter John Fulwood at Kissimmee River Pottery in Flemington, NJ for several years.
+In addition to teaching and maintaining her own studio practice, Morgan works as a Business Development Manager at Vizella Media in Lansing, NY.
+Stay tuned for updates as the Upstate NY move progresses!